Roob's Top 10: The biggest comebacks in Eagles history

 10. Eagles at Jets, Dec.
 14, 1996: The Eagles weren’t just in danger of losing to the Jets.
 They were in danger of losing to their hapless former head coach Rich Kotite, fired by Jeff Lurie a year earlier and quickly hired by Jets owner Leon Hess.
 The Eagles went into their late-season game against the Jets 8-6 and battling the Cowboys for the NFC East lead, and the Jets were 1-13 and coming off three straight losses by at least 24 points.
 But the Jets took a 10-0 lead into halftime and led 20-7 going into the fourth quarter.
 But when Kotite is your coach, no lead is safe.
 Ty Detmer’s 3-yard TD pass to Chris T. Jones made it 20-14, and after former Jet Mike Zordich picked off Glenn Foley with 6:10 left, the Eagles got the ball back at the Jets’ 18.
 It was Zordich’s second INT of the game, his only career game with two interceptions.
 Two plays later, Detmer’s 14-yard TD pass gave the Eagles a 21-20 lead.
 William Thomas then picked off Foley, and with the help of a 46-yard run by Charlie Garner, the Eagles ran out the clock.
 Going into the game, the Eagles were 2-105 when they trailed by 13 on the road going into the fourth quarter.
 They’re now 3-145.

 8. Eagles at Washington, Oct.
 27, 1946: In the first 60 years the NFL existed, there was only one instance of a team trailing by 24 points at halftime coming back to win.
 That was the 1946 Eagles, who trailed Washington at Griffith Stadium 24-0.
-Ernie Steele got the comeback started with a one-yard TD run early in the third quarter and Tommy Thompson did the rest, throwing TDs of 45 yards to Bosh Pritchard, 7 yards to Gil Steinke and 30 yards to Jack Ferrante.
+Ernie Steele got the comeback started with a one-yard TD run early in the third quarter and Tommy Thompson did the rest, throwing TDs of 45 yards to Bosh Pritchard, 7 yards to Gil Steinke and 30 yards to Jack Ferrante to give the Eagles a 28-24 win.
 The Eagles played without injured Steve Van Buren.
 To this day, that remains one of only three games in NFL history where a team trailed by 24 points at halftime and won in regulation.

 Philadelphia Eagles